Mariano Paredes: Entry into politics

 He found himself becoming involved in politics in 1835 during the collapse of the First Republic.
-The government had been overthrown in a coup led by Santa Anna, and Mexico was in the process of being transformed from a federal republic to a centralist republic under a new constitution known as the Siete Leyes.
+The government had been overthrown in a coup led by Santa Anna, and Mexico was in the process of being transformed from a federal republic into the Centralist Republic of Mexico under a new constitution known as the Siete Leyes.
 The centralist movement gained the support of Paredes and he was in charge of the 1st brigade which captured Zacatecas from the federalists commanded by Garcia.
 He then participated in the Southern Campaign in Morelia.

 He was promoted to division general in August, 1841 and named commander general of Jalisco.
 In the same month, due to President Anastasio Bustamante's inability to deal with the various political and financial crises afflicting the nation, Paredes published a manifesto to his fellow commander generals, calling for the formation of a new government.
 He gathered as many troops as he could, gathered more on the way and entered the city of Tacubaya where he was joined by Santa Anna.
 A military junta was formed which wrote the Bases of Tacubaya, a plan which swept away the entire structure of government, except the judiciary, and also called for elections for a new constituent congress meant to write a new constitution.
 Santa Anna then placed himself at the head of a provisional government.

 Despite the key role he had played in establishing the new Bases of Tacubaya, Paredes was not invited to accept any position within it, as he was perceived to lack the talents for political administration.
 He was simply sent back to his post as commander general of Jalisco.
 Nonetheless, he remained loyal to Santa Anna.
-The congress which was elected proved itself to be federalist and on December 11, 1842, the Plan of Huejotzingo, which Paredes supported, called for the government to shut down the congress and replace it with a council of notables to continue the work of redrafting the constitution.
-The plan gained enough support to work and on January 6, 1843, a body of eighty prominent centralists known as the Junta Nacional instituyente was appointed by the government to write a new constitution.
+The congress which was elected proved itself to be federalist and on 11 December 1842, the Plan of Huejotzingo, which Paredes supported, called for the government to shut down the congress and replace it with a council of notables to continue the work of redrafting the constitution.
+The plan gained enough support to work and on 6 January 1843, a body of eighty prominent centralists known as the Junta Nacional instituyente was appointed by the government to write a new constitution.
+The Junta produced a new constitution known as the Bases Orgánicas on June 12, 1843.